By Emily Muhoberac on Apr 12, 2017 4:59:53 PM

 Those seeking the ‘why’ are critical thinkers who aren’t prone to participating in arbitrary activities.
 For every action, demonstrate a clear reason why it’s important.
 If you can’t justify its importance, outsource or automate.

 Don’t say what you think Millennials want to hear.
 Some companies offer unlimited vacation or the ability to work remotely but then chastise their employees for taking a day off – that’s a quick way to lose employees.
 Choose the benefits that truly align with your company’s culture.
 It’s okay to have a structure, as long as it’s authentic to what your company is.

-To retain Millennial employees, management’s most important job is keeping these employees motivated and driven.
+To attract and retain Millennial employees, management’s most important job is keeping them motivated and driven.
 This is where many companies fall short, but if you identify the needs of these employees and follow the strategies above, you will retain them, and ultimately improve your business.

 If you want to learn a little more about our team and what we do, click the button below.